o-jasper/page_html/tools/src/readme.md

 Requires [lua](http://www.lua.org/) itself,
 [lua-sqlite-bindings](http://www.keplerproject.org/luasql/),
 [lua-socket](https://github.com/diegonehab/luasocket).
-Linux distros will usually have them in their repositories.
+Linux distros will usually have them in their repositories, expect that it just works if you install the appropriate packages.
 Perhaps in the future `.so` and `.DLL`s will accompany this.
-On the other hand, i am taking another direction, so they may not.
+I may not, or i might use the code in another way, have my own bookmarks to put in that case, so that should be there then.

 Afaics, the rest is packaged-in.
 "The rest" includes [Pegasus](https://github.com/EvandroLG/pegasus.lua/),